Battle of Ball's Bluff: In culture

 Bernard Cornwell's Copperhead, the second installment of The Starbuck Chronicles, begins with the Battle of Ball's Bluff.
 The fictional Faulconer Legion is placed at the left flank of the Confederate position and led by Captain Starbuck's K Company, begins the rout of the Union forces.

 Geraldine Brooks' March, winner of the 2006 Pulitzer Prize for Fiction, also opens with the Battle of Ball's Bluff.
 Mr. March, the father in Louisa May Alcott's Little Women, is the chaplain serving with the Union army.

 Along the Chesapeake and Ohio Canal on the Maryland side, it was rumored that ghosts of departed soldiers from that battle, particularly those who drowned in one of the boats that sank in the Potomac River, haunted that area, so canal workers did not stay in that area overnight, and tied up their boats for the night elsewhere.

 The poem, "The Vacant Chair" was written by Henry S Washburn to commemorate the death of Lt.
 John William Grout of the 15th Massachusetts Infantry, who was killed at the Battle of Ball's Bluff.
 It was set to music by George Frederick Root and was popular in the North and South due to its universal message of loss.

 American historian and curator, David C. Ward penned a poem in 2014 titled, Balls Bluff.

-Robert Hilliard’s “In Freedom’s Shadow” begins with escaped slave turned spy John Scobell witnessing the Battle of Ball’s Bluff during his plight for Freedom.
+Robert Hilliard’s “In Freedom’s Shadow” begins with escaped slave turned spy John Scobell witnessing the Battle of Ball’s Bluff during his flight for Freedom.